By Brian Gibson, Executive Director of Pro-Life Action Ministries

 We are looking to engage the woman in conversation.
 Once we are approachable, we must become listeners.
 Conversation means both parties get to speak and each should be hearing what the other has to say.
 For us that means we must listen well and respond with what will be heard.
 This is an art, and not a science, that we grow into over time.
 But the Holy Spirit, who guides us to all truth, will aid us if we allow Him.

 There is no room for deception.
 Our words must ring true in the woman’s heart and mind in order to overcome all she is being told by abortion workers, escorts, family members, her boyfriend, etc. We cannot “trick” women into giving life to their babies.
 We need to know the facts and not embellish.
 All too often in the pro-life movement, facts get distorted or exaggerated to help underscore the horrific nature of abortion.
 We cannot let that be a part of our sidewalk counseling efforts.
 Come to the sidewalk prepared.
-Have a copy of the great little booklet, “Sharing the Pro-Life Message,” which was put together by the Pro-Life Action League (click the button below to order or call 773-777-2900).
+Have a copy of the great little booklet, “Sharing the Pro-Life Message,” which was put together by the Pro-Life Action League.
 Spend time learning the most important facts most often needed when sidewalk counseling.
 Bring additional materials with you to supplement that information.

 None of us can know everything there is to know, but we can have materials handy that add to our knowledge or point to the resources in our local area that have that information.
 Keep a list of pregnancy help centers, especially those that are in close proximity to the abortuary where you sidewalk counsel.Remember, our purpose is the babies.
 The immediacy of saving the life of the baby takes precedence over evangelizing the woman at this time.
 This takes precedence over conversations with fellow sidewalk counselors or talking to the escorts, workers, or passersby.